joaonotfound/react-notes/README.md

 # How to run

 You must put your firebase's sdk file in src/firebase-settings/ to be able to run this project..
+Also you need to put your admin firebase sdk file into backend/admin-firebase-sdk folder

 Execute:
 ```